THE BENEFITS OF RENTING EQUIPMENT Stop paying for your equipment

 if your construction project needs specific equipment for a short duration, because after the project that equipment is going to stand idly afterward.
 Let the rental company worry about finding other users.

 .
-Get up-to-date technology.
 The rental market is competitive and we offer recent-generation machines that get jobs done faster and more efficiently.
 Up-to-date equipment usually also means compliance with emissions regulations.

 .
-Cut opportunity costs.
 If you buy instead of renting, you tie up capital that is then no longer available for other projects.
 That can cost you opportunities you would have liked to pursue.
 You can keep your options open by renting instead of buying.

 .
 Make direct tax deductions.

 Rental costs are often immediately deductible as business expenses.
 Purchases of construction equipment on the other hand often need to be depreciated over the lifetime of the equipment.

 .
 Improve your balance sheet.

 This is another one to make bean-counters happy!
 Your finance department will appreciate the fact that rental expenses are not considered to be a balance sheet liability.
 Among other things, you preserve more of your company’s borrowing power.